Rita Linjuan Men, Ph.D., APR

 Associate Professor - Department of Public Relations

-Men earned her Ph.D. in Communication in 2012 from the University of Miami, and holds an M.Phil in Communication from Hong Kong Baptist University, Hong Kong, and a B.A. in International Communication/Entrepreneurship and Innovation (ITP) from Zhejiang University, China.
+Men earned her Ph.D. in Communication from the University of Miami, and holds an M.Phil in Communication from Hong Kong Baptist University, Hong Kong, and a B.A. in International Communication with an honors minor in Innovation and Entrepreneurship from Zhejiang University, China.

 - All News About Rita Men

 Men, R., Qin, Y., & Jin, J. (Accepted).
 Fostering employee trust via effective supervisory communication during the COVID-19 pandemic: Through the lens of motivating language theory.
 International Journal of Business Communication.

 Chen, Z., Ji, Y., & Men, R. (2021).
 Effective social media communication for startups in China: Antecedents and outcomes of organization-public dialogic communication.
 New Media & Society, https://doi.org/10.1177/14614448211051984 .
 DOI: 10.1177/14614448211051984

 Yue, C., Qin, Y., Vielledent, M., Men, R., & Zhou, A. (2021).
 Leadership going social: How U.S. nonprofit executives engage publics on Twitter.
 Telematics and Informatics, https://doi.org/10.1016/j.tele.2021.101710 .

 Men, R. (2021).
 How does startup CEO communication influence employee relational and behavioral outcomes?.
 Public Relations Review.